mirainc/mira-kit/README.md

 The text that is displayed in the dashboard for each property is derived from your app's `strings.json` file.

 ### Icons and Thumbnails
 Your app icon is used to represent your app in the Mira dashboard and should be `32pt` square.
-Its thumbnail is used to represent presentations created for your app and should be `100pt` wide by `50pt` tall.
+Its thumbnail is used to represent presentations created for your app and should be `110pt` wide by `60pt` tall.
 Both files should be SVGs.

-_FIXME: Sizes aren't final.
-Should include Sketch template._
+_FIXME: Should include Sketch template._

 ### Localizable Strings
 Localizable text must be placed in a `strings.json` file.
 The dictionary should map the ISO 639-1 language abbreviation to a dictionary mapping arbitrary string keys to readable, localized values.
 Using our earlier example, the Instagram app should have a `string.json`: